carbon-language/carbon-lang/docs/design/generics/terminology.md

-Generally speaking, when we talk about _generics_, either [checked or template](#checked-versus-template-parameters), we are talking about generalizing some language construct by adding a compile-time parameter, called a _generic parameter_, to it.
+Generally speaking, when we talk about _generics_, either [checked or template](#checked-versus-template-parameters), we are talking about generalizing some language construct by adding a _compile-time parameter_, also called a _generic parameter_, to it.
 So:

 -   a _generic function_ is a function with at least one compile-time parameter, which could be an explicit argument to the function or